 Saint Joseph’s University offers three lab-based science courses designed specifically for non-science majors in the fields of Biology, Environmental Science and Physics.
 Successful completion of any one of these courses will fulfill the General Education Program (GEP) natural science requirement.

-- Click HERE to view our FALL 2017 course offerings.
+- Click HERE to view our Spring 2018 course offerings.

 - Click HERE if you are interested in becoming a teaching assistant for one of these courses.